-- Do you, your family members, or your neighbor suffer from polluting power plants near you/them? - How is it affecting your community? - How will a clean energy project benefit your community?
+- Do you, your family members, or your neighbors suffer from polluting power plants near you/them?
+If so, how are they affecting your tribal community? - How will a clean energy project benefit your community?
 Will it bring jobs and training for local families?
 Will it clean up the air and water?
-Save your family money on utility bills? - Are there existing efforts underway that the TCC grant can enhance and continue to reduce, mitigate, and prevent air pollution?
+Will it save your family money on utility bills? - Are there existing efforts underway, that the TCC grant can continue and enhance, to reduce, mitigate, and prevent air pollution?

-Step 7: Develop Workplan & Budget
+Step 7: Develop Workplan & Budget - May/June 2023